|

 and transportation systems that accommodate environments in excess of 25

 platforms.
-In addition to hands-on writing, the primary assignment was
+In addition to hands-on writing, the primary assignment

-knowledge base was also established. |
+communication.
+A knowledge base was also established. |

 |